What Year Is It in Thailand? The Thai Calendar Explained (2568 B.E.)

 Offerings of candles and incense during a Thai lunar festival, such as Makha Bucha or Visakha Bucha.

 In 1888, King Rama V introduced the solar calendar in Thailand, drawing inspiration from the Gregorian model.
-Back then, the year used to begin on April 1st.
-It wasn’t until 1941, under King Rama VIII, that January 1st officially marked the start of the year—just like in most of the world.
-Yet, Thailand doesn’t use Common Era (C.E.) years.
-Instead, it follows the Buddhist Era (B.E.), which is always 543 years ahead.
+It wasn’t until 1941 that January 1st officially marked the start of the year.
+However, instead of the Common Era (C.E.), it follows the Buddhist Era (B.E.), which is always 543 years ahead.

 Tip: Thai numerals show up frequently on public signs, official papers, and money.
 Being able to recognize them is a useful skill!

 The Thai lunar calendar is a luni-solar system deeply rooted in Buddhism.
 It tracks moon phases and is essential for determining religious events like Makha Bucha, Visakha Bucha, and Asalha Bucha.
-Months are categorized as “hollow” or “full,” and leap months or days are added occasionally to stay in sync with the sun.
+Temples organize rituals based on this calendar, and many Thai families use it to choose auspicious dates for weddings or other milestones.

 🕯️ Events such as the Ubon Ratchathani Candle Festival follow this lunar system, especially during observances like Khao Phansa, the start of Buddhist Lent.